How to Pay Off Credit Cards Quickly and Cheaply

 - Because you’re paying either low interest or no interest during the balance transfer credit card’s promotional period, all of your monthly payments go toward paying down your principal.
 This can dramatically speed up your debt repayment process.

 - Consolidating all of your credit card debts onto one card allows you to make only one payment each month, simplifying your finances and reducing your stress levels.

 3. Home Equity Line of Credit

-4. Personal Term Loan
+4. Debt Consolidation Loan

-6. Pay Your High Interest Debt First
+6. Pay Your High-Interest Debt First

 Debt consolidation companies, on the other hand, will put you on a debt management plan, where you make one monthly payment and they distribute your payments to each of your creditors.
-Being put on a debt management plan will be reported to the bureaus and impact your credit score.
-They too will collect a fee for “managing” your payments.
+Being put on a debt management plan will be reported to the credit bureaus and will negatively affect your credit score.
+Debt consolidation companies will also collect a fee for “managing” your payments.

 Attack your debts head on.
 Be disciplined.
-Cut out the frivolous expenses and use what money’s left over to pay down as much of your debt as you can.
+Cut out the frivolous expenses and use whatever money is left over to pay down as much of your debt as you can.